ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 ### 3.2 Task Planning
-Task planning refers to the process of determining the sequence of high-level actions or tasks that a robot (or a group of robots) must perform to achieve a specific goal.
+Task planning refers to determin the sequence of high-level actions or tasks that a robot (or a group of robots) must perform to achieve a specific goal.

 Common methods for Task Sequence Planning include Greedy Search, Random Search, and Simulated Annealing Search. **Greedy search** is a locally optimal strategy that, at each step, selects the best immediate option without considering future consequences. **Random search** generates task sequences randomly, evaluates their performance, and selects the best-performing sequence.
 It does not rely on selecting the best option at each step, instead exploring different combinations of task sequences randomly. **Simulated annealing** is inspired by the physical process of annealing in metallurgy, the algorithm initially allows the acceptance of worse solutions (higher “temperature”) to escape local optima.
 As the search progresses, the “temperature” is gradually lowered, and the algorithm becomes more likely to accept only better solutions, converging toward a global optimum.